fabio-marcelo/FUNGI_ITS/README.md

 # FUNGI_ITS_TAXONOMY
-This is a pipeline implemented in nextflow to identify fungus through ITS2 metabarcoding generated in S5 IonTorrent.
+This is a pipeline implemented in nextflow to identify fungi through ITS2 metabarcoding generated in S5 IonTorrent.
 The outputs (one csv and one html report) are stored in the `final_report` folder inside the output directory.